 ^Exchange rate is accurate at time of submission.

-Heading to London City from Heathrow Airport is as easy as taking the MRT in Singapore.
+Heading to London City from Heathrow Airport is as easy.
 I took the Piccadilly Line on the London Underground for £3.10 as it’s the cheapest option.
 It’s also only 10-15mins longer than the express trains that cost £22 per trip.